raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 memory handling within your driver. and I guess (not really guessing), you just need to remove the Geforces IDs from the "blacklist", the API has been "ready" all the time.
-I wonder that you blacklist your own products!
+I wonder that you blacklist your own products from capabilities which they are able to do!

 You even might flag it as an experimental feature, which is not enabled by default (like in Windows), if you are afraid of any "warranty" things.
-And I assume your newer boards and hardware to be safe enough, even when we have to tinker around with the hardware-near things.

 You are manufactoring hardware, and should
 *NEVER* limit anything to a specific platform, this is what I call the opposite of being professional.
-To let F/OSS developer beg for an unlock-key is a policy which obstracts the virtual realtiy development.
+To let F/OSS developer beg for an unlock-key is a policy which obstracts the "virtual realtiy" development.

 And well, it might be an useful option to unlock geforce boards with a minimum of let's say 1GB memory onboard.
 I would understand a limitation like that.

 What about unlocking quadbuffering by

-Option Stereo "xx"
+Option "Stereo" "xx"

 within xorg.conf?
+One of this option value could be just for enabling th qb.
-To be exact, we even would not need your Linux-driver to take care about the IR-Transmitter within openGL applications, it would be a nice to have of course.
+To be exact, we even would not need your Linux-driver to take care about the IR-Transmitter within openGL applications.
-BTW, in abstract we are lack of a standard relating left/right rendering in scope of stereoscopics at all.

 We just don't want to beg you for an api key to make things like celestia and many other projects ready for stereoscopics with your shutterglasses.
 BTW.
-I got it to work without quadbuffering, but I want software like celestia to be platform-independent, and your policy inhibits exactly this point, too.
+I got it to work without quadbuffering on my geforce, but I want software like celestia to be platform-independent, and your policy inhibits exactly this point, too.
+What a mess!

 Letting user/customer decide what they want is the way, and it's not only me who is fed up to the back teeth with